scottwedge/coding-refresher/notes/well-grounded-rubyist/chapter-9.md

 </details>

-*when retreiving a stored value, return a default value dynamically if not found*
+*when retrieving a stored value, return a default value dynamically if not found*
 <details>
 <summary>Answer</summary>